When Maria Luisa first came to the United States from Mexico, it was her dream to own a home and create a better life for herself.

 However, the better life didn’t come easily and her life went down the road of alcoholism and drug addiction.
 She eventually found herself living on the streets of Santa Fe.
 In 2005 she decided to turn her life around starting with sobriety and learning English.

 Maria Luisa continued on her path toward recovery by attaining her U.S. residency, receiving her GED, and taking classes at the Santa Fe Community College to work toward a certificate in community health.
-During this time, a friend referred her to Homewise and with the encouragement of her partner, Sheila, she decided to take the next step toward purchasing a home.
+During this time, a friend referred her to Homewise and she decided to take the next step toward purchasing a home.

 She met with her Homewise Home Purchase Advisor, Claudia, who offered Maria Luisa guidance and helped her gain confidence throughout the home buying process.
 Prior to meeting with Claudia, Maria Luisa didn’t understand how credit worked, but was pleasantly surprised to find out that she already had established good credit and just needed to work on paying down balances on her credit cards.